-It doesn’t matter what kind of paper, is used for the agreement.
+It doesn’t matter what kind of paper used for the agreement.
 It could be on a napkin.
 However, a paper napkin would not be very efficient for writing the meticulous details of a contract.
-To be legally enforceable it must be signed and sealed by both parties.
+For it to be legally enforceable, it must be signed and sealed by both parties.

-Another important difference is that upon signing, the buyer must make a down payment, usually 10% of the purchase price.
-Not to be confused with the downpayment a buyer must also make to their mortgage lender at closing.
-Which is typically another 10% of the purchase price.
+Another critical difference is that upon signing, the buyer must make a down payment, usually 10% of the purchase price.
+Not to be confused with the downpayment, a buyer must also prepare to their mortgage lender at closing, which is typically another 10% of the purchase price.

 Non-Binding Offers and counteroffers

-Once an offer is accepted, it is vital that the buyer and their attorney move as fast as possible to finalize and sign the contract of sale.
-The completed contract will lay out all the terms of the deal, such as price, contingencies and closing date.
+Once an offer is accepted, the buyer and their attorney must move as fast as possible to finalize and sign the contract of sale.
+The completed contract will lay out all the terms of the deal, such as price, contingencies, and closing date.

 Delivering the downpayment upon signing

-Once the buyer’s attorney has performed due diligence and the buyer signs the purchase contract, they will be expected to produce a check for 10% of the purchase price, made out to the sellers’ attorney or firm.
-This down payment will be deducted, from the purchase price and the balance due at closing.
+Once the buyer’s attorney has performed due diligence and the buyer signs the purchase contract, expected to produce a check for 10% of the purchase price, made out to the sellers’ attorney or firm.
+This down payment will be deducted from the purchase price and the balance due at closing.
 Buyers should ensure they have sufficient funds to cover this downpayment.
 Many contracts allow sellers to cancel the contract if the downpayment check is not received or credited.